Millaa Millaa is a quaint country village.

 -

-Millaa Millaa is a quaint rural town in the Atherton Tablelands in North Queensland.
-With a population of 514 people according to the 2016 census.
+This quaint rural town in the Atherton Tablelands in North Queensland.
+According to the 2016 census, the population was 514.

 Climate

-With an annual rainfall of 659mm, this region has a temperature of around 29 degrees Celsius.
-The night feels like 20 degrees Celcius.
-Fourteen rainy days per month.
+With an annual rainfall of 659mm, this region’s temperature is around 29 degrees Celsius.
+Night feels like 20 degrees Celcius.
+There are fourteen rainy days per month.
 Basalt’s well-drained and highly fertile soil makes this region ideal for farming.

 Accommodation